oznogon/gattaibushido-public/rules/03_basic_play.md

 ### +Fortify

-**Valid Targets:** Pilots
+**Valid Targets:** Pilots, Threats

-The **+Fortify** trigger allows a Pilot to recover a single previously-spent Buffer token.
-If her Buffer is already at max, then this has no effect.
+The **+Fortify** trigger allows a Pilot or Threat to recover a single previously-spent Buffer token.
+If their Buffer is already at max, then this has no effect.

 ### +Rally

 **Valid Targets:** Pilots

-The **+Rally** trigger allows the Pilots to raise their Harmony rating by 1, to a maximum of 7 (Violet).
+The **+Rally** trigger allows the Pilots to cleanse Schism and raise their Harmony.
+If the Team has any amount of Schism, a single +Rally event will remove all accrued Schism points.
+If the Team has zero Schism, this trigger raises the Harmony rating by 1, to a maximum of 7 (Violet).
 If a +Rally trigger would raise the Harmony above 7, instead leave it at 7 and trigger +Chargeup:Each to the entire Team.

 ### +Rebuild

-**Valid Targets:** Pilots, Locations
+**Valid Targets:** Locations

 The **+Rebuild** trigger allows the team to repair a Damaged location, returning it to a Standing state.
 This cannot be used on Standing or Razed Locations.

 ### +Recover

-**Valid Targets:** Pilots
+**Valid Targets:** Pilots, Threats

 The **+Recover** trigger allows a Pilot to restore a single point of a temporarily-lowered Commitment Stat.
 If her Commitments are undamaged, this has no effect.
 This does *not* restore permanent Commitment loss.

+If used on a Threat, recover a single point of lowered Threat Rating.

 ### +Replenish

-**Valid Targets:** Pilots, Resources
+**Valid Targets:** Team Resources

 The **+Replenish** trigger allows the Pilots to add points to their Team Resources.
 Unless otherwise specified, by default the event increases a single Resource of their choice by +1.
+If value is "FULL" then raise target Resource to 10.
 See p.
 SQUARP for full details on Team Resources.

 ### +Storm

-**Valid Targets:** Coach (self)
+**Valid Targets:** Threats

 The **+Storm** trigger allows Coach to activate any one Storm action on his scenario Threats.
 This can and likely will trigger other microevents.
 See p.
 SQUARP for full details on Waves and Storms.

 ### +Tarry

-**Valid Targets:** Pilots, Coach (self)
+**Valid Targets:** Pilots

 The game's time and Crisis mechanics will occasionally call for a **+Tarry** action, most commonly when the Pilots make use of certain Location boons, but also occasionally when they waste time arguing and Coach feels necessary to mechanically nudge them into action.